 Designing and Implementing Positive Behavioral Support

-The Qualified Developmental Disabilities Professionals (QDDP) design and implement positive behavior supports which includes behavior observation, promoting positive behavior, teaching social and coping skills, responding to challenging behaviors, plan development and implementation.
+The Qualified Developmental Disabilities Professionals (QDDP) design and implement positive behavior supports which include behavior observation, promoting positive behavior, teaching social and coping skills, responding to challenging behaviors, plan development and implementation.
 QDDP’s do this through person-centered approaches and training direct support professionals to carry out the plan as it is written by the team and person served.

-Working Closely with families
+Working Closely with Families

 Your QDDP provides the connection between services, staff and resources that aid in the support of the family and consumer’s needs.
 We are prideful that our FSS program is small and focused only on FSS.
 This allows our team to get to know consumers on a more intimate level thus improving the quality of services we provide to the consumer and their family.
 Our QDDP’s work closely with families to ensure scheduling, direct care, and overall services are what the family needs.

 The Team consists of the person served, the primary caregiver/guardian, the Developmental Disability Program Manager (DDPM), the Case Manager/QDDP, the Direct Support Professional (DSP) and any other support professionals the person wishes to join.